javisperez/vuedals/README.md

 Open a new modal window, with the given options

 ##### vuedals:close / close
-Close a modal window, if an index is given, will close that modal number.
-If no index is given, will close the most recent modal
+Close the most recently opened modal window, if data is given, will pass it to the `onClose` option.

 #### vuedals:opened / opened
 When a modal was open.
 Returns an object with:

 1. The index of the recently opened modal
-2. The data of the recentyl opened modal (i.e. the options)
+2. The options passed to that modal instance

 #### vuedals:closed / closed
 When a modal was closed.
 Returns an object with:

+1. The index of the closed modal
+2. The options passed to that modal instance
+3. The data given when `close` was called

 #### vuedals:destroyed / destroyed
 Emitted when the last modal instance is closed. *i.e. there's not more open modals left*

 1. The index of the closed modal
-2. The data of the closed modal (i.e. the options)
+2. The options passed to that modal instance
+3. The data given when `close` was called

 ### Options